Ahimtar/ltl2sdba/README.md

 Overview
 ========

-LTL3TELA is a tool that translates LTL formulae to nondeterministic automata.
+LTL3sDBA is a tool that translates LTL formulae to semi-deterministic automata.

 Requirements
 ============